As parents, it’s our duty and responsibility to keep our children safe.

 Angelsense GPS is a location tracking and voice monitoring device specifically designed for children with special needs.
 It’s basically the holy grail of safety devices for when you aren’t able to be directly with your child.

-- Real-time location tracking – GPS location updates every 10 seconds so you can accurately locate your child instantly.
+- Real-time location tracking – the GPS location updates every 30 seconds so you can accurately locate your child instantly.

-- Two way walking – you can speak to your child automatically without them needing to answer a phone call.
+- Two way talking – You can speak to your child automatically through the Angelsense GPS device without relying on your child answering a phone call.

 Angelsense devices come with a charger, case, a special key (so only parents/key holders can remove the device) a sleeve and three fasteners.